vdae2304/Metodos-Numericos/Documentacion/English/integrate.md

          16   0.0625 0.0511131 0.0508857 0.0508861 0.0508862 0.0508862
          32  0.03125 0.0509429 0.0508861 0.0508862 0.0508862 0.0508862 0.0508862
          64 0.015625 0.0509003 0.0508862 0.0508862 0.0508862 0.0508862 0.0508862 0.0508862
-      Converged after 7 iterations, value is 0.0508862
+      The final result is 0.0508862 after 65 function evaluations with error 1.61381e-11
       Integral: 0.0508862
 ```